kwinata/goimportstidy/README.md

     $ goimportstidy -w -local github.com/shipwallet main.go -current github.com/shipwallet/core .

-Difference from the original repo is we can also support `current` repo, to be 4 groups, example:
+## Difference from the original repo

+We can also support `current` repo, to be 4 groups, example:

 Input: